Willie O'Connor: Inter-provincial

 O'Connor also had the honour of being called for duty on the Leinster team in the inter-provincial series of games.
 He first tasted success with his province in 1993 when he lined out in the inter-provincial final.
 A 1–15 to 2–6 defeat of Ulster gave O'Connor his first Railway Cup winners' medal.

 After a few years being sidelined O'Connor was back on the team again in 1998, this time as captain.
 Once again Leinster reached the final where Connacht provided the opposition.
 The eastern province beat the western province by the narrowest of margins on a score line of 0–16 to 2–9.
 It was O'Connor's second Railway Cup winners' medal while he also had the honour of lifting the cup.

 O'Connor was included on the team again in 2000, however, Leinster were beaten by Munster in the final on that occasion.

+Throughout his inter-provincial career, O'Connor's commitment to the Leinster team and his ability to perform at the highest level further solidified his reputation as a notable figure in Irish hurling.
+His experiences in the Railway Cup series were not only about victories and defeats but also about the camaraderie, sportsmanship, and pride associated with representing one's province in this prestigious competition.